robtad/Bank-Management-System/README.md

 2. Teller (Customer Representative)
 3. Bank Customers.

-How does the app work:
+How does the app work ?:

 1. manager,teller and customer can log in through a login form using their respective login username(ID) and password.
 Bank Manager can:
     1. add,remove, and edit tellers and customers